mattgalczynski/eazyest-gallery/trunk/readme.txt

 Eazyest Gallery is an easy gallery management plugin featuring folders, subfolders, comments, slideshows, ftp-upload, and many more features.

 == Description ==
 Eazyest Gallery 0.1.0-beta is not yet finished software.
-Please use this version for test purposes only.
+Please use this version at your own risks, or for test purposes only.

 Eazyest Gallery is the successor to [Lazyest Gallery](http://wordpress.org/extend/plugins/lazyest-gallery/)